mpcq-network/mpcq-json-rpc-relay/tools/brownie-example/README.md

 ### Key Features and Advantages:

-1. **Cross-Platform Compatibility**: Brownie supports Ethereum-compatible blockchains, it can be used for Hedera Smart Contracts development.
+1. **Cross-Platform Compatibility**: Brownie supports Ethereum-compatible blockchains, it can be used for MPCQ Smart Contracts development.

 2. **Contract Testing and Debugging**:
     - Brownie uses `pytest` for its testing framework, providing access to Python’s testing ecosystem.
 You can write both unit tests and functional tests for contracts.